div291629/employee-attrition-prediction/README.md

 # HR Attrition Analysis and Prediction

 ## Problem Statement
-Employee attrition leads to increased hiring costs, productivity loss, and disruption in workforce stability.
+Employee attrition creates direct hiring costs, productivity loss, and operational disruption.
-HR teams need a data-driven way to identify employees who are most likely to leave and to understand the underlying reasons behind attrition.
+However, HR teams often lack a structured way to identify which employees are at higher risk of leaving and which factors are realistically actionable.

-This project analyzes historical HR data to answer two key questions:
+This project uses historical HR data to address two decision-focused questions:

-- Who is most likely to leave the organization?
-- Why are they leaving?
+Which employees are most at risk of attrition?

+What controllable factors are contributing to their decision to leave?

+The objective is not just prediction, but risk ranking and insight generation to support HR decision-making.

 ---